Roger92/metric-ruler-labels/README.md

 ## V12 - Compatability
 The latest version is compatible with V12.
 If you find problems with future subversions of V12, then please let me know.
-Please note that Release 1.1.0 and above are not compatible with foundry versions below V9 :)(They might work with earlier versions than V9 but its not supported)
+Please note that Release 1.1.0 and above are not compatible with foundry versions below V9 :)(They might work with earlier versions than V9 but its not officially supported)

 ## Table of Contents